grodansparadis/vscp-doc-spec/class1.log.md

 The logging message can be a maximum of five byte for each event.
 If you need more space for logging data, send multiple log events and increase the index (starting at zero) for each event that is part of the logging message.
 Repeating this process next time you need to send logging data by again starting at index 0 and increasing for every part sent.

+For **Level II** the logging message can use the full payload so a maximum message of 508 bytes can be sent.

 The id is something you set that have meaning for you.
 Typically it can be used as an index for a channel you send log messages on in a system where several subsystems needs to be logged and which log info need to be separated.

 Remember that the receiving side also have the originating id (GUID) as an identification from where a logging event originates.

 ## Type=0 (0x00) - General event :id=type0
 ```